 Headless browsers are gaining in popularity as a viable option for testing web apps.
 However, when determining your test strategy, it’s important to understand how headless browsers can help improve your efforts, and where they might hinder them.

-To help identify what those benefits are, this article explains what headless browser testing is and which use cases it supports.
+This article explains what headless browser testing is and which use cases it support.
 It also identifies the limitations of headless browser testing, and discusses situations in which you may not want to use it.

 What Is a Headless Browser?

 “Headless browser” is a funny-sounding term that refers to something that software test engineers use all the time: a web browser that is not configured with a Graphical User Interface.

 A headless browser is a type of software that can access webpages but does not show them to the user and can pipe the content of the webpages to another program.
 Unlike a normal browser, nothing will appear on the screen when you start up a headless browser, since the programs run at the backend.

 Google Chrome and Firefox both have versions of their web browser with a headless option.
 Other browser options that offer some form of a headless implementation include: HtmlUnit, TrifleJS, Splash, and SimpleBrowser.

 Headless browsers may not be very useful for surfing the Web, but they are a great tool for testing.
 Here are some things you might want to know about headless browser testing and the advantages and disadvantages of leveraging it for your testing needs.